aerospike/aerospike-rest-gateway/docs/data-formats.md

 Key Value operations are being used, and neither Maps with non string keys, Bytes nor GeoJSON are required, then `JSON` will work completely with the Aerospike data model.

-**Note**: In version 1.0 GeoJSON and ByteArray bin values are supported.
-A GeoJSON map with the keys "type" and " coordinates" will automatically be understood as a GeoJSON type.
-Similarly, a ByteArray can be provided using a map with the keys "type" and "value" where the type is "byteArray" and the value is a base64 encoded string.
-One caveat is GeoJSON and ByteArrays can not be nested in CDTs.
+**Note**: GeoJSON and ByteArrays can not be nested in CDTs.

-Ex.
-GeoJSON
+In 2.0.4, a GeoJSON map with the keys "type" and "coordinates" will automatically be understood as a GeoJSON type.

 ```javascript
 {